efliks/demoscene-legacy/README.md

 pressing [ctrl + shift + f12], which will increase the number of "cycles" in DOSBox.

-The effects rely on vertical retrace for timing.
-Unfortunately, in VirtualBox this feature seems to be broken, and the effects run very very fast.
-I will implement a better mechanism based on the PC timer, when the time permits.

 ## System requirements

-The code is really ancient 16-bit Assembly, but it makes use of some 32-bit instructions, eg. to accelerate copying display buffers.
+The code is really ancient 16-bit Assembly, but it makes use of some 32-bit instructions, e.g. to accelerate copying display buffers.
 It also relies on the mathematical coprocessor.

-It seems that a 386DX PC with a VGA video card is required just to start.
-I did the original development on a Pentium 133 Mhz PC, but I have never run these effects on anything slower.
+A 386DX with a VGA video card should be good for a start.
+I did the original development on a Pentium 133 Mhz system, but I have never run these effects on anything slower.

 Regarding the memory, all effects use the tiny memory model, but allocate some additional segments.
 256 kB of free conventional memory should be enough.